-- (1) The doctor of an elderly married woman with delirium concludes that the patient would benefit from a nonemergent blood transfusion.
-The patient assents to the transfusion. - (2) A widow with dementia is having evening delusions.
-Her clinic doctor would like to prescribe an antipsychotic medication.
-The patient assents to treatment. - (3) An unmarried man with bipolar disorder presents to a mental health care facility experiencing manic symptoms.
-The patient is willing to sign a voluntary-admission form.
+- (1) The doctor of an elderly married woman with delirium concludes that the patient would benefit from a non-emergent blood transfusion.
+The patient assents6 to the transfusion. - (2) A widow with dementia is having evening delusions.
+Her clinic doctor would like to prescribe an anti-psychotic medication.
+The patient assents to treatment. - (3) An unmarried bipolar man presents to a mental health care facility experiencing manic symptoms.
+The patient is willing to sign a voluntary admission form.